boffincoders/wordpress-portfolio-plugin/README.md

 1. Upload the portfolio/ folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit the  'Appointment' menu.
+3. Visit the  'Portfolio' menu.